 Accounting reports allow the reveal of accounting information in an easily readable format.
 The most basic accounting reports are income statements, cash flow statements, and balance sheets.

-Making these reports is not easy for novices and often tedious even for experienced accountants.
+Making these reports is not easy for novices and is often tedious even for experienced accountants.
 FineReport provides an automated solution to the complex process of generating accounting reports and dashboards.

 Explore Other Resources